Scripter17/url-cleaner/README.md

 # URL Cleaner

-Websites often put unique identifiers into URLs so that, when you send a tweet to a friend, twitter knows it was you who sent it to them.
+Websites often put unique identifiers into URLs so that, when you send a link to a friend and they open it, the website knows it was you who sent it to them.
-As 99% of people do not understand and therefore cannot consent to this, it is polite to remove the malicious query parameters before sending URLs to people.
+As most people do not understand and therefore cannot consent to this, it is polite to remove the spyware query parameters before sending URLs to people.
-URL Cleaner is an extremely versatile tool designed to make this process as fast and easy as possible.
+URL Cleaner is an extremely versatile tool designed to make this process as comprehensive, fast, and easy as possible.

-URL Cleaner's default configuration also has a number of options to, for example, change twitter links to vxtwitter links or fandom.com links to breezewiki.com links.

-## Basic usage

-By default, compiling URL Cleaner includes the [`default-config.json`](default-config.json) file in the binary.
-Because of this, URL Cleaner can be used simply with `url-cleaner "https://example.com/of?a=dirty#url"`.

-The default config shouldn't ever change the semantics of a URL.
-Opening a URL before and after cleaning should always give the same result. (except for stuff like the categories amazon puts in one of its 7 billion navbars but do you *really* care about that?)
-Because websites tend to not document what parts of their URLs are and aren't necessary, the default config almost certainly runs into issues when trying to clean niche URLs like advanced search queries or API endpoints.
-If you find any instance of the default config changing the meaning/result of a URL, please open an [issue](https://github.com/Scripter17/url-cleaner/issues).

-Additionally, all modifications to the default config assume all feature flags are enabled with the notable exception of not requiring `commands`.

 ## Anonymity